 28th January 2018 / Barbican Hall / 20:00

-Video Jam x Basquiat marks the closing of Basquiat Boom for Real, the first large scale exhibition of Jean-Michel Basquiat’s in the UK.
-We present a unique programme of new short films, each with its own original live musical accompaniment, commissioned in response to this ground breaking exhibition.
+Video Jam x Basquiat marked the closing of Basquiat Boom for Real, the first large scale exhibition of Jean-Michel Basquiat’s in the UK.
+We presented a unique programme of new short films, each with its own original live musical accompaniment, commissioned in response to this ground breaking exhibition.

-Our programme crosses cultures, backgrounds, genres and all levels of experience.
-We are excited to represent artists at all stages in their career, from a first time filmmaker to a Mercury Prize winning band.
+Our programme crossed cultures, backgrounds, genres and all levels of experience; from a first time filmmaker to a Mercury Prize winning band.